hanzbzz/Hacking-Ubuntu/README.md

 # Custom Ubuntu build using Ansible

-The purpose of this project is to customize Ubuntu to contain the tools necesarry to play HackTheBox (HTB).
+The purpose of this project is to customize Ubuntu to contain the tools necesarry to be usable to compete in CTF events.

 ## Steps to install